carpentries-incubator/hpc-intro/_episodes/14-modules.md

 the manipulation of environment variables like `$PATH`.
 There is usually little or no data transfer involved.

-The module loading process manipulates other special envrionment variables as well, including variables that influence where the system looks for software libraries, and sometimes variables which tell commercial software packages where to find license servers.
+The module loading process manipulates other special environment variables as well, including variables that influence where the system looks for software libraries, and sometimes variables which tell commercial software packages where to find license servers.